jjpryor/rpug-2016-07/do_you_want_to_learn_puppet.md

 *someone who already has purchased Puppet Enterprise.
 That said, there is *plenty here which applies to opensource puppet/hiera/puppetdb too.*

+Also note that while Puppet 4 is different and contains breaking changes to Puppet 3, *most (like 90%) of Puppet 3 is exactly the same in Puppet 4.*

 ----

 ## Overview